LATEST

 IT WAS LIVELY but well-behaved, at least for the most part.

-That, I think, sums up last night’s (June 7, 2026) much ballyhooed ‘town hall’ featuring MLA Dallas Brodie of OneBC.
+That, I think, sums up Sunday night’s (June 7, 2026) much ballyhooed ‘town hall’ featuring MLA Dallas Brodie of OneBC.
 Actually, there was no hall, since the City cancelled a rental permit for the Kia Lounge after demanding more than $7,000 to provide security.

-Instead, Brodie spoke in front of a hundred people at a parking lot on Victoria Street West not far from City Hall.
+Instead, Brodie spoke in front of a hundred people at a fenced lot on Victoria Street West not far from City Hall.
 Not nearly as many as had registered but three times the number of anti-Brodie protesters across the street.

 The new location wasn’t revealed until Saturday night, when those who had registered received an email.